-Another option could be for the radio station to sell branded merchandise, for people who want to show their appreciation of a specific show or channel.
+Another option could be for the radio station to sell branded merchandise for people who want to show their appreciation for a specific show or channel.

-A handful of radio stations can also get sponsorships from companies they work with long-term.
-These companies usually become partners with the radio station, and will be regularly mentioned during streams.
+A handful of radio stations can also get long-term sponsorships from companies they work with.
+These companies usually become partners with the radio station and will be regularly mentioned during streams.

 If you’ve ever heard “This show is brought to you by…” before a radio segment, this is a sign of sponsorship.

-Just like any business, radio stations still need to make money to stay operational, even if they’re not collecting cash directly from listeners every day.
-Figuring out the best source of income can be a challenging task, which is why many radio stations often experiment with different options.
+Figuring out the best source of income can be a challenging task, which is why many community radio stations often experiment with different options.